 New York's continuation laws require that 36 months of continuation coverage be provided by insurance plans and health maintenance organizations (HMOs) sponsored by employers with fewer than 20 employees for all qualifying events.
-In addition, the state law requires that individuals whose federal Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage would end after 18 months be provided with an additional 18 months of coverage for a total of 36 months.
+In addition, the state law requires that individuals whose federal Consolidated Omnibus Budget Reconciliation Act (COBRA)coverage would end before they received 36 months of coverage be provided with additional coverage for a total of 36 months.
 The state law requirements apply only to insured plans providing hospital, surgical, or medical expense coverage.

 Continuation coverage may be terminated before the end of the 36-month period when a covered individual (after electing continuation coverage):